cbrl/MIPS-CPU/README.md

 # svMIPS
-A single-cycle MIPS process designed in SystemVerilog
+A single-cycle MIPS processor designed in SystemVerilog

 ## Usage